wereveal/flatland-site-hugo/content/events/christmas-eve-2020-in-person.md

     url: https://flatland.churchcenter.com/registrations/events/631570
 ---

-Join us for a unique and intimate Christmas Eve service from your own living room.
+Join us for a our traditional Christmas Eve service this year.
 Together we'll hear the story of Jesus' birth and classic Christmas music.
 We'll cap it off with a traditional candle lighting.
 Because of local mandates, we will have limited space for our two services, so be sure to pre-register to reserve your spot.

 If you'd like to attend virtually, [we have that option too.](/events/christmas-eve-2020-online)